 When compiling your list of questions to ask when buying a home, don’t forget to ask yourself what qualities you find desirable in a house.
 Make a list of your potential home’s must-haves, what you would like it to have and what your dealbreakers might be.

 Your nice-to-haves are perks you would enjoy, but aren’t crucial enough that you would turn down a home that doesn’t have them.
-These might include a two-car garage or a nice view from the property.
+These might include a two-car garage or a nice view from the property or new appliances and major systems.
 If the home does not have these qualities, you’ll still consider purchasing it if it checks all the boxes on your must-have list.

 Your list of dealbreakers is anything that would make you not want to buy a home.
 If you live with multiple people, for example, a dealbreaker for you may be a house with fewer than two bathrooms.
 Or, maybe you can’t stand the idea of living on a loud, busy street.

 If you’ve answered positively to most of these questions, you may be ready to buy a home.

 We’ve created these guides to be a valuable resource to walk you step-by-step through your next adventure.

 What to Consider Before Making an Offer on a House

 Before making an offer on a home, there may be a few factors specific to that house to consider.
 These factors can include a home inspection, other offers and any work you need to get done based on the condition of the home.
 Here’s what to know before making an offer on a house.